DoganM95/Jds-040-Usb-C/README.md

   </tr>
 </table>

+## FPC pinout

+Starting with the pin that is closest to the charge port and ending with the pin that is closest to the led's:

+1. GND
+2. GND
+3. D +
+4. D -
+5. GND
+6. GND
+7. Green LED (3V3_G)
+8. Red LED VCC (2V2_G)
+9. Blue LED VCC (3V_G)
+10. LED VCC
+11. USB 5V
+12. USB 5V

 ## Key features
 - Usb C port (with D+ and D-)
 - Compatible with power delivery (communicates to get 5V)